emilearthur/fastblog/_posts/2021-06-28-Product-Manager(PM)-Why-And-What-Makes-Me-One.md

 - 50% __Settler__ - I helped build and designed a USSD application that optimizes our lead conversion process and customer repayment processes.
 This USSD application helped influence how leads convert to applicants compared to the old method used.
 Further, it also influenced how users make payment when their loans are due.

 - 45% __Town Planner__ - From the start, I joined my current organization; growth was the focus and, my role was to identify systems that were preventing us from achieving targets.
-In the process of discovering, I developed and built metrics to measure all third-party systems, which played a critical role and led migrations that replace certain providers that were not functioning per our threshold.
+In the process of discovering, I developed and built metrics to measure all third-party systems, which played a critical role and led migrations that replaced certain providers that were not functioning per our threshold.
 After, I built backup mechanisms for some systems, improved and introduced some new platforms that could do some jobs and even reduce cost in some process.
 In this process, our team discovered USSD and, I extended it to repayments.

 - 5% __Pioneer__ - I failed to build Occupy as I made some steps and,  I learnt some lessons in the process.
 But trust me, I will revisit it soon and make it plus other ideas in my head work.
 I know I would be a builder and risk-taker soon and am looking forward to that day.